 The windmills were in relative good repair but all had their sails wrapped up.
 It was unclear if any of these windmills were still put to functional use.
 It was great to get a close up with one of the iconic views of Santorini and Mykonos.

-Santorini and Mykonos Will Call You Back
+Iconic Views of Santorini and Mykonos Will Call To You

 The iconic views of Santorini and Mykonos captivated us.
 They are both on the list of places we want to return to.
 We did not get to see the great sunset views.
 The water was crystal blue but a little cold in off season.
 We would love to explore the underwater world.
 I am sure we would get yet other iconic views of these popular Greek islands.